The novel is a pack of lies hounding the truth. Carlos Fuentes

 Robert’s decision to enlist came from a deep need to please his father, William, a conservative blue-collar combat veteran of World War II.
 Volunteering gives Robert the right to choose his assignment, and he chooses a “safe” one, far from the jungle.
 By contrast, his once-beloved brother, Jimmy, defies William, concluding the old man will never grant love or approval to anyone, and flees with his hippie girlfriend to Canada, where he cuts off contact with his family.

 This is not how Perfume River speaks to me.
 Mr. Mabe may articulate one or two lines of Robert Quinlan’s internal disputation, but a 400-word journal digest can hardly do justice.
-I find the Quinlans––Robert, Darla, Jimmy as well as the third-person narrator––unreliable witnesses.
-I doubt their assessment of self and the world around them.
+The Quinlans––Robert, Darla, Jimmy as well as the third-person narrator––are unreliable witnesses.
+One doubts their assessment of self and the world around them.

 Darla Quinlan, an academic art historian, is bemused at the repressed sexual longing of the Confederate women exemplified by a monument that calls to her mind an erect penis, the draped Confederate flag a condom, the etched words florid.